platformio/platformio-docs/en/latest/_sources/platforms/openhw.rst.txt

       - Fork of Open On-Chip Debugger that has RISC-V support for PULP platform

     * - `tool-ovpsim-corev <https://registry.platformio.org/tools/platformio/tool-ovpsim-corev>`__
       - Imperas RISC-V OVPsim CORE-V simulator provides a reference of the OpenHW Group CORE-V processor cores.
-The riscvOVPsim familiy of simulators implement the full and complete functionality of the RISC-V Foundation's public User and Privilege specifications.
+The riscvOVPsim family of simulators implement the full and complete functionality of the RISC-V Foundation's public User and Privilege specifications.

     * - `tool-renode <https://registry.platformio.org/tools/platformio/tool-renode>`__
       - Renode is a development framework which accelerates IoT and embedded systems development by letting you simulate physical hardware systems